ossec/ossec-docs/docs/faq/unexpected.rst

 * There may be a firewall blocking the OSSEC traffic, udp 1514 should be allowed to and from the manager.

+* UAC may be blocking the OSSEC service from communicating with the manager on Windows 7.

 I am seeing high CPU utilization on a Windows agent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^